Manta Trust Expeditions aboard Four Seasons Explorer

-Following the success of the second annual Manta Trust Expeditions in 2015, Four Seasons Resorts Maldives announce the dates for this year’s manta-focused cruises: September 1 to 8 and September 15 to 22, 2016.
+Hot off the success of 2014’s inaugural Manta Trust Expeditions, Four Seasons Resorts Maldives announces the dates for next year’s manta-focused cruises: August 27 – September 3 and September 10 – 17, 2015.

-Conceived in conjunction with The Manta Trust – the world’s leading manta ray charity – and escorted by its founder and world-renowned manta expert Guy Stevens, the two all-inclusive 7 day expeditions (with the option of shorter 3 and 4 night cruises within the dates) will immerse participants in every fascinating aspect of the Trust’s research and conservation efforts.
+Conceived in conjunction with The Manta Trust – the world’s leading manta ray charity – and escorted by its founder and world-renowned manta expert Guy Stevens, the two all-inclusive seven-day expeditions (with the option of shorter 3- and 4-night cruises within the dates) will immerse participants in every fascinating aspect of the Trust’s research and conservation efforts.

 The expedition dates reflect The Manta Trust’s peak sighting predictions, based on the southwest current movements of plankton (mantas’ and whales sharks’ favourite food) through the Baa and Ari Atolls.
-Each exclusive expedition route will take daily climatic and environmental factors into consideration to maximise the chances of successful encounters.
-With 2015’s expeditions boasting a 100 percent sighting success rate, the scene is set for some exhilarating encounters in 2016.
+Each exclusive expedition route will take daily climatic and environmental factors into consideration to maximize the chances of successful encounters.
+And, with 2014’s expeditions boasting a 100% sighting success rate, the scene is set for some exhilarating encounters.

-Commenting on the expeditions, The Manta Trust’s Founder and Chief Executive Guy Stevens said, “Last year’s trips were a resounding success.
+Commenting on the expeditions, The Manta Trust’s Founder and Chief Executive Guy Stevens said, “This year’s trips were a resounding success.
 The pure excitement and joy on everyone’s faces after our first sighting set the scene for the remaining days.
-Two standout moments included an 8-year old guest snorkelling with a whale shark and a floodlit midnight dive watching a manta feeding.
+Two standout moments included an 8-year old guest snorkeling with a whale sharkand a floodlit midnight dive watching a manta feeding.
 While education is the most important step in achieving environmental protection, we hope these expeditions also showcase the fun and excitement that can be experienced along the way.
 Perhaps we’ll even inspire the next generation to pick up the baton from us.”